[Top 20 Best Korean Movies of 2016

 Why: South Korean action films are quite interesting and enjoyable to see because of the action: different and exciting.
 As an action film fan, I figured out about this korea movie 2016 ASURA THE CITY OF MADNESS and wanted to watch it.
 Though there were initially some negative reviews here on IMDb criticizing the film’s violence, I wasn’t diverted at all and continued with my decision to watch this film.

 Plot: ASURA entirely belongs to Jung Woo-sung, who handsomely plays his part.
 This time, I was absolutely blown away with Hwang Jung-min.
-I don’t see any other of his top Korean movies but this one and the frustrating NEW WORLD, but I can guarantee that this is his like the best work he’s ever given.
+I don’t see any other of his movies but this one and the frustrating NEW WORLD, but I can guarantee that this is his like the best work he’s ever given.
 The film’s script thoroughly engages with good acting, action scenes, chases, and all you would hope from the film۔

 2. The Age of Shadows